CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-3--Propositions-as-Types.lagda.md

   → b ≡Bool c
   → a ≡Bool c
 -- Exercise:
-≡Bool-trans a b c p q = {!!}
 ```

 We can also show that all of our logical operations preserve the
 relation of equality, as expected.
-These can be proven purely by
+Like the previous, these can be
-splitting into all the possible cases.
+proven purely by splitting into all the possible cases, so we won't
+make you do them all.

 ```
-not-equals : (a b : Bool)
+not-≡Bool : (a b : Bool)
   → a ≡Bool b
   → (not a) ≡Bool (not b)
 -- Exercise:
-not-equals a b p = {!!}
+not-≡Bool a b p = {!!}

-and-equals : (a1 a2 b1 b2 : Bool)
+and-≡Bool : (a1 a2 b1 b2 : Bool)
   → (a1 ≡Bool a2)
   → (b1 ≡Bool b2)
   → (a1 and b1) ≡Bool (a2 and b2)
 -- Exercise:
-and-equals a1 a2 b1 b2 p q = {!!}
+and-≡Bool a1 a2 b1 b2 p q = {!!}
 ```

 We can similarly define equality of natural numbers.